-And it was their combined unconsciousness, and that of their parents before them, that taught me the consequence of forgoing it.
+And it was their combined unconsciousness, and that of their parents before them, that illustrated the consequence of forgoing it.

 What I now find so absolutely amazing–beyond how the patterns of toxicity and pain perpetuate themselves into the next generation–is choice.

 My sister might have decided against building beside that neglected lake.
-Instead she took trash bags on her walks, and thus, we’ve reaped the benefit of her attention and perseverance.
+Instead, she took trash bags on her walks, and as a result, we’ve reaped the benefit of her attention and perseverance.

 On the morning after our family realized just how much we appreciated who we were together (and who were weren’t), I remember feeling stunned that I felt so crappy.

 “What happened to all the love and clarity,” I moaned, as I dragged myself through the day, agitated with residue.